Another World (video game): Reception

-Entertainment Weekly wrote that "More like being in a movie than playing a video game, this leisurely paced, noir-tinted adventure demands that you use your wits to find your way out of an eerie parallel universe."
+Entertainment Weekly wrote: "More like being in a movie than playing a video game, this leisurely paced, noir-tinted adventure demands that you use your wits to find your way out of an eerie parallel universe."

 Legacy

 A sequel titled Heart of the Alien was developed by Interplay and released exclusively for the Sega CD in 1994.
 The game is similar in graphics and gameplay, as the player plays as Lester's alien friend Buddy.
 Chahi had nothing to do with the development of the sequel, beyond suggesting "redesigning the game from the alien point of view," by which he meant making an alternative version of the original game but was misunderstood.
 In 2014, Polish filmmaker Bartek Hławka created a live-action fan film titled Another World: The Movie, and in 2015, Italian filmmaker Daniele Spadoni did a different fan film mixing live action footage with CG animation.
 Chahi has stated in several interviews that he has no intention of making a sequel, as he wants the ending of the original to remain ambiguous and fans could make their own conclusion to Lester's story.

 The company that produced Another World, Delphine Software, has since gone into administrative receivership and Another World remains their most recognized game.
 Paul Cuisset's best-selling 1992 game Flashback, also released by Delphine but created without any involvement from Chahi, features similar gameplay and graphics and makes a few nods to Another World, including the use of personal force fields in combat, a nearly identical end text in the ending cutscene, and an almost exact motion recreation of the gun pickup cutscene.
 A very similar plot premise was used in 1999's Outcast by Infogrames Entertainment, also from France.
 The game also had a big influence on several other game designers, especially in Japan.
 Fumito Ueda cited Another World as an inspiration for his creation of Ico.
 Hideo Kojima, creator of the Metal Gear series, said it was one of the five games that influenced him the most.
 Video game designer Goichi Suda called it his favourite game.

 Chahi returned to the concept of cinematic platform games after leaving Delphine.
 In 1998, he and his company Amazing Studio made Heart of Darkness, which is in many ways a spiritual successor to Another World.
 After that, Chahi disappeared from the game industry for several years, but in 2005 he regained interest in making video games.
 In 2011, Ubisoft released his next game, From Dust.